Jimmy Choo (fashion house): Stores

 The first Jimmy Choo store was opened in the fall of 1996 on Motcomb Street in London.
 The store's first saleswoman was 18-year old Hannah Colman, the girlfriend of Tamara's youngest brother, Daniel.
 In October 2001, the London store was moved to 169 Draycott Avenue.

 In December 2003, a Jimmy Choo boutique opened on Bond Street and later a third on Sloane Street.

 The first two US stores were opened in November 1998: a New York boutique in the Olympic Tower off Fifth Avenue, and a joint store with Vidal Sassoon in Los Angeles at the corner of North Canon and Little Santa Monica Boulevard (in 1998, the US stores were held jointly and evenly by Tom and Ann Yeardye on one side, Vidal Sassoon on the other).

 Over the following years, Jimmy Choo expanded its store portfolio by opening directly operated stores and with local partners.
 Over 2011 and 2012, Jimmy Choo took control of the majority of its Asian operations in China, Hong Kong and Japan.
 Several boutiques are to be found in secondary outlets such as Saks Fifth Avenue, as well as smaller boutique stores on shopping estates such as Woodbury Common Premium Outlets in Central Valley, New York.

+Together, Sandra Choi and CEO Hannah Colman have created a global force with a store network encompassing more than 200 boutiques and a presence in the most prestigious department and specialty stores worldwide.

 Awards

 The brand has won awards for its products, including the British Fashion Council Awards Designer Brand category in 2008, the Accessories Council Brand of the Year 2008, the Footwear News Brand of the Year Award, and the 2009 Nordstrom Partners in Excellence award.
+Creative Director Sandra Choi was inducted into the Footwear News Hall of Fame in 2019.